The first module is an introduction to the creative and exciting world of interior design.

 Color Harmony Groups

-Planning A Color Scheme
+Planning Color Schemes

-Flooring
+Flooring and Surfaces

 Exterior Color